JungleComputing/apps/README.txt

 System-specific notes

+Linux, Solaris, other Unix systems
+    Install a recent Java SDK, at least 1.4, and set the JAVA_HOME environment variable to the location where it is installed, for example
+        export JAVA_HOME=/usr/local/java/jdk1.4
+    or
+        set JAVA_HOME=/usr/local/java/jdk1.4
+    for CSH users.
+    It is probably best to add this to your .bash_profile, .profile, or .cshrc file (whichever gets executed when you log in to your system).

 Mac OS X
     Set the environment variable JAVA_HOME to "/Library/Java/Home".
     You are required to install the Java SDK.
+See the Linux notes on how to set environment variables.

 Windows 2000, Windows XP
     Install a recent Java SDK, at least 1.4, and preferably 1.5, because 1.4 seems to have some problems.
 This will get installed in for instance "c:\Program Files\Java\jdk1.5.0".
 You can set the JAVA_HOME environment variable to this path by going to the Control Panel, System, the "Advanced" tab, Environment variables, add it there and reboot your system.
+IBIS_HOME can be set similarly.

 Cygwin

-    Set the environment variable JAVA_HOME to wherever it is installed on your windows system.
-You can do that as described above, or do it the "Unix" way.
-If you choose the Unix way, use quoting, so, for instance,

-	export JAVA_HOME="/cygdrive/c/Program Files/Java/jdk1.5.0"

-	or

-	export JAVA_HOME="C:\Program Files\Java\jdk1.5.0"
+    See the notes on Windows 2000, Windows XP.